-‘Free Petrol’.
-It’s a concept which appeals to everyone of us who drives.
+‘Free petrol’ is a concept which appeals to everyone of us who drives.
 While petrol credit cards are sought after in order to get the best deal on filling up the tank, is it worth the expense?
 Credit Card Finder investigates:

-As with any rewards credit card – If you ever pay interest, a rewards card is not for you.
-If you pay interest, you’ll end up repaying more on the card than you will earning cheap petrol and purchases.
+As with any rewards credit card — If you ever pay interest, a rewards card is not for you.
+If you pay interest, you’ll likely spend more money in interest than you’ll earn in free petrol.

 Petrol Credit Card Offer